AKSKL/policies/Community_Guidelines.md

 Do not post spam.
 Our definition of "spam" includes unsolicited advertising, [copypastas](https://www.urbandictionary.com/define.php?term=copypasta) and false PSAs.
 We also do not permit trolling of any kind in our community.

 ## NSFW
 Do not use vulgar language excessively.
 Do not post any messages that contain content that is NSFW.
-NSFW content includes, but isn't limited to, pornography, violence and other distributing or objectionable content.
+NSFW content includes, but is not limited to, pornography, violence and other distributing or objectionable content.
 Content that is prohibited by the [Discord Community Guidelines](https://discordapp.com/guidelines) is strictly forbidden in our community.

 ## Contacting Staff
 If you have a question for staff, please use the server to communicate with them.
 Do not send a direct message to staff unless they ask you to do so.
 If you find a security issue with our bots or website, please report it to us responsibly.
 Security vulnerabilities may be sent to us by email at security@typicalbot.com.